kf-cos/terraform-provider-kfcurl/README.md

 }
 ```
 ## Unmanaged API calls
-For instances where there is no change required on the target platform when the `terraform destroy` command is run, use the `kfcurl_request` data source
+For instances where there is no change required on the target platform when the `terraform destroy` command is run,
+use the `kfcurl_request` data source.

 ```hcl
 data "kfcurl_request" "test" {